-- applications for Class III Gaming licenses and work permits and a record of all its actions on such applications, and such records shall not be confidential.
-The Tribe shall place the privacy and false statement notices on all applications for licenses and work permits in forms required by the regulations promulgated in accordance with the IGRA. - confidential information shall include (1) records and financial data acquired by the Choctaw Gaming Commission in carrying out its background investigations of potential Gaming entities, managers and key employees; (2) the identity of persons interviewed during the course of such investigations; and (3) proprietary financial data.
-Except as otherwise provided herein, confidential information is prohibited from public disclosure by the Choctaw Gaming Commission, the Mississippi Gaming Commission or by individual members of either commission.
-Confidential or proprietary records, in whole or in part, shall not be included as sections of or attachments to budget documents, annual reports, minutes or audit findings by either the Choctaw Gaming Commission or the Mississippi Gaming Commission.
-Copies of confidential or proprietary records may be forwarded to the National Indian Gaming Commission upon the written request of that agency or in compliance with the appropriate reporting requirements of the IGRA.
+(1) The Choctaw Gaming Commission shall maintain a file listing all applications for Class III Gaming licenses and work permits and a record of all its actions on such applications, and such records shall not be confidential.
+The Tribe shall place the privacy and false statement notices on all applications for licenses and work permits in forms required by the regulations promulgated in accordance with the IGRA.

+(2)Confidential information shall include (1) records and financial data acquired by the Choctaw Gaming Commission in carrying out its background investigations of potential Gaming entities, managers and key employees; (2) the identity of persons interviewed during the course of (3) proprietary financial such investigations; and data.
+Except as otherwise provided herein, confidential information is prohibited from puhlic disclosure Gaming Commission, by the Choctaw the \lississippi Gaming Commission or by individual members of either commission.
+Confidential or proprietary records, m whole or in part, shall not be included as sections of or attachments to budget documents, annual reports, minutes or audit findings by either the Choctaw Gaming Commission or the Mississippi Gaming Commission.
+Copies of confidential or proprietary records may be forwarded to the National Indian Gaming Commission upon the written request of that agency or in compliance with the appropriate reporting requirements of the IGRA